-Appendix F Application of the Boundary Allowance
+Appendix F. Application of the Boundary Allowance

 F.1 This appendix outlines the techniques underlying the use of the boundary allowance under paragraphs 4.4.4 and 4.4.5.

 F.2 The modification of the MITS Economy planned transfer condition power flow pattern to reflect a boundary allowance shall apply to the national electricity transmission system divided into any two contiguous parts, irrespective of the size or location of the parts.